 Floors including sub-floors

-Repair category 1
+Repair category 2

-Notes There are some areas of loose flooring.
+Notes There are areas of loose flooring together with wear and tear to floor coverings.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.